jizhouyang/De-MakeUp/index.md

 <p align="right"> Team Fancy: Wuwei Cai, Jizhou Yang, Yufei Xie, Menglin Wang </p>

 ## Introduction
-As the significant advances in the field of face recognition, Deep Network, like FaceNet [@FaceNet], performed almost perfectly in academics.
+As the significant advances in the field of face recognition, Deep Network, like FaceNet [1], performed almost perfectly in academics.
 However, we all have the experiences that your iPhone wouldn’t ‘know’ you for some reasons, especially for girls with makeup.
 Due to the noise of input pictures in  application scenarios, Face Recognition technique requires not only modeling network, which have been well developed, but also picture pre-processing algorithms.
 Compare to other noises that input images might have, makeup is a relatively frequent and formalized one.
 The applications of face recognition might benefit more from de-makeup technique.
 Therefore, our team is aiming to develop a network that can remove the makeup.
 What’s more, the de-makeup network itself is also a helpful and entertaining application.

 ![flowchart2](https://raw.githubusercontent.com/weedkillers/Final-Report/master/FlowChart2.png)